-National Reconciliation Week (NRW) is a great opportunity for your school or early learning service to organise an event and to attend public events in your local community as a way of strengthening community understanding and pride in reconciliation.
+National Reconciliation Week (NRW) is a great opportunity to organise an event and attend local, public events.
+Celebrating NRW is a way of building community understanding and pride in reconciliation.

-- 27 May 1967 – the referendum that saw more than 90 per cent of Australians vote to give the Australian Government power to make laws for Aboriginal and Torres Strait Islander people and recognise them in the census.
+- 27 May – in 1967, 90% of Australians voted ‘yes’ in a referendum, giving the Australian Government power to make laws for Aboriginal and Torres Strait Islander people and count them in the census.

-- 3 June 1992 – the Australian High Court delivered the Mabo decision, which recognised that Aboriginal and Torres Strait Islander people have a special relationship with the land.
-This paved the way for land rights or Native Title.
+- 3 June – in 1992, the Australian High Court delivered the Mabo decision, recognising Aboriginal and Torres Strait Islander people’s special relationship with the land.
+This paved the way for land rights and Native Title.